kwpark-dev/IronHeart/README.md

 ### Key Elements

 1. Artificial noise to actions for exploration steps
-2. Temporal difference (TD) correction through bootstrapping
+2. Temporal difference (TD) correction of bootstrapped Q value
 3. Target networks
 4. Polyak updates of the targets
 5. L2 regularization (in Adam optimizer)